-This research capability has the potential to revolutionize drug development practices and give new impetus to the pharmaceutical industry in Quebec and across Canada.
-It will also provide a unique training environment for highly skilled biotechnology personnel.
+This facility has the potential to revolutionize drug development practices and give new impetus to the pharmaceutical industry in Quebec and across Canada.

 Researchers at the Nuclear Magnetic Resonance Spectroscopy Laboratory will have access to a 600 megahertz NMR spectrometer with high throughput screening capabilities to characterize biomolecular interactions between proteins and their ligands.
 The knowledge gained will be crucial to fragment-based drug design (FBDD), a new pharmaceutical approach aimed at developing better targeted, more effective drugs that cause fewer side effects.

 The Nuclear Magnetic Resonance Spectroscopy Laboratory is available to INRS research teams for their projects.
 Our resources and expertise can also be used for external collaborations and research and development contracts.